TomeMD/CPUPowerSeer/README.md

                              Spread_P&L STRESS-TEST (cores = 0,16) start: 2023-04-18 14:26:01+0000
                              Spread_P&L STRESS-TEST (cores = 0,16) stop: 2023-04-18 14:28:01+0000
   -m MODEL_VARIABLES, --model-variables MODEL_VARIABLES
                         Comma-separated list of variables to use in the regression model.
+Commonly known as predictor variables.
   -a ACTUAL_TIMESTAMPS_LIST, --actual-timestamps-list ACTUAL_TIMESTAMPS_LIST
-                        Comma-separated list of files storing time series timestamps from actual values of load and energy to test the model (in same format as train timestamps).
+                        Comma-separated list of files storing time series timestamps from actual values of predictor variables and power to test the model (in same format as train timestamps).
 If any file is specified train data will be split into train and test data.
   -o OUTPUT, --output OUTPUT
                         Directory to save time series plots and results.
 By default is './out'.